-In this course, students will develop a rich understanding of American democracy by reading and discussing philosophical writings that influenced America's Founding Fathers, the foundational documents of the United States, essays from prominent American thinkers, and Supreme Court decisions.
+In this course, students will develop a rich understanding of American history and democracy by reading and discussing philosophical writings that influenced America's Founding Fathers, the foundational documents of the United States, essays from prominent American thinkers, and Supreme Court decisions.
 Students will learn about the "nuts and bolts" of how our government works (e.g., the three branches of government and how a bill becomes a law).

 However, this course will additionally expect students to dig deeper and interact with the philosophical ideals that inspired our Founding Fathers.
-Students will also grapple with the different political ideologies that have shaped and changed the American political system throughout our history.
-By the end of the course, students can expect to know how our government works, articulate the major camps in American political thought, and understand the crucial role that they, as citizens, play in the democratic system.
+Students will grapple with the different political ideologies that have shaped and changed the American political system throughout our history.
+By the end of the course, students can expect to know how our government works, articulate the major camps in American political thought, and to understand the crucial role that they, as citizens, play in the democratic system.
+All of this will be taught and discussed within the context of a survey of American history up to the present day.